 These data include ALL international and domestic certificated route air carrier statistics; therefore, the data are different than those in Chapter 2.
-Revenue aircraft-miles, passenger-miles, and seat-miles began to rise in 2010 and have continued to rise.
-Passenger load factor was 83.3% in 2018.
+Revenue aircraft-miles, passenger-miles, and seat-miles began to rise in 2010.
+Passenger load factor was 83.0% in 2017.

-Table 9.2 (Updated August 2019)Summary Statistics for U.S. Domestic and International Certificated Route Air Carriers (Combined Totals), 1970-2018^a
+Table 9.2Summary Statistics for U.S. Domestic and International Certificated Route Air Carriers (Combined Totals), 1970-2017^a